NikkiRigitha/Reading-Notes/Mark Down Guide.md

 ***The first brackest used are [], followed by ().***

-The Unltimate beginners <[guide] to Markdown(https://github.com/NikkiRigitha/Reading-Notes/blob/main/Mark%20Down%20Guide.md)>
+The Unltimate beginners ![guide] to Markdown(https://github.com/NikkiRigitha/Reading-Notes/blob/main/Mark%20Down%20Guide.md)

 Noww you give it a try and see how simple it is!!!